Donders-Institute/rdm-wiki/docs/5_Processing/6_FAIR.rst

 Shell Scripting is a process which involves telling a computer to run certain analysis scripts routinely rather than doing so by manually running scripts in an interactive environment like VSCode, RStudio, MatLab, or a Python IDE (i.e. Spyder or Pycharm).
 Shell Scripting enables increased processing speed, since you can split up iterated processes into different jobs that the :bdg-primary:`HPC Cluster` can run simaltaneously instead of sequentially, like these interactive environments would.
 However, it also eliminates the possibility for human error by running scripts in an incorrect order for instance.
-Furthermore, it also increases the *Findability* of your research data: instead of relying on directions from metadata about which sub-directories in your :bdg-primary:`RDR Collection`, a reader can find a single shell script which tells them:
+Furthermore, it also increases the *Findability* of your research data: instead of relying on directions from metadata about which sub-directories in your :bdg-primary:`DSC` or :bdg-primary:`Project Folder`, a reader can find a single shell script which tells them:

 1. Which files (i.e. scripts) are being used to analyze the data
 2. Where these files (i.e. scripts) are located